encode/django-rest-framework/docs/api-guide/filtering.md

 **Hints & Tips**

 * By default filtering is not enabled.
-If you want to use `DjangoFilterBackend` remember to make sure it is installed by using the `'FILTER_BACKEND'` setting.
+If you want to use `DjangoFilterBackend` remember to make sure it is installed by using the `'DEFAULT_FILTER_BACKENDS'` setting.
 * When using boolean fields, you should use the values `True` and `False` in the URL query parameters, rather than `0`, `1`, `true` or `false`.
 (The allowed boolean values are currently hardwired in Django's [NullBooleanSelect implementation][nullbooleanselect].)
 * `django-filter` supports filtering across relationships, using Django's double-underscore syntax.

 ---

-### Filtering and object lookups
+## Filtering and object lookups

 Note that if a filter backend is configured for a view, then as well as being used to filter list views, it will also be used to filter the querysets used for returning a single object.